-- 1. By this Complaint, Plaintiffs seek to compel Defendants to comply with the National Environmental Policy Act ("NEPA"), 42 U.S.C. §§ 4321 et seq., the Endangered Species Act ("ESA"), 16 U.S.C. §§ 1531 et seq., and the Marine Mammal Protection Act, ("MMPA") 16 U.S.C. §§ 1361 et seq., in connection with decisions related to Navy training and testing activities in the Hawaii-Southern California Training and Testing ("HSTT") Study Area during the period of December 2013 through December 2018. - 2.
+- 1. By this Complaint, Plaintiffs seek to compel NMFS to comply with the National Environmental Policy Act ("NEPA"), 42 U.S.C. §§ 4321 et seq., in connection with its promulgation of Five-Year Regulations and its issuance of Letters of Authorization ("LOAs") under the Marine Mammal Protection Act ("MMPA"), 16 U.S.C. §§ 1361 et seq., authorizing U.S. Navy training and testing activities in the Hawaii-Southern California Training and Testing ("HSTT") Study Area. - 2.
 The Navy's HSTT Study Area extends over an area as large as the combined land mass of all fifty of the United States.
-The HSTT Study Area includes the at-sea portions of: (1) the Hawaii Range Complex, which encompasses approximately 2.7 million square nautical miles of ocean around the major islands of the Hawaiian Islands chain, extending from 16 degrees north latitude to 43 degrees north latitude and from 150 degrees west longitude to the International Date Line; (2) the Southern California Range Complex, which includes San Diego Bay and encompasses approximately 120,000 square nautical miles of ocean between Dana Point and San Diego, California; (3) the Silver Strand Training Complex, which comprises training areas located on and adjacent to the Silver Strand, a narrow, sandy isthmus separating the San Diego Bay from the Pacific Ocean; (4) pierside locations in San Diego Bay, California and Pearl Harbor, Hawai'i; and (5) a transit corridor for vessels and aircraft en route between Southern California and Hawai'i.
+The HSTT Study Area includes the at-sea portions of: (1) the Hawaii Range Complex, which encompasses approximately 2.7 million square nautical miles of ocean around the major islands of the Hawaiian Islands chain, extending from 16 degrees north latitude to 43 degrees north latitude and from 150 degrees west longitude to the

+International Date Line; (2) the Southern California Range Complex, which includes San Diego Bay and encompasses approximately 120,000 square nautical miles of ocean between Dana Point and San Diego, California; (3) the Silver Strand Training Complex, which comprises training areas located on and adjacent to the Silver Strand, a narrow, sandy isthmus separating the San Diego Bay from the Pacific Ocean; (4) pierside locations in San Diego Bay, California and Pearl Harbor, Hawai'i; and (5) a transit corridor for vessels and aircraft en route between Southern California and Hawai'i.

 - 3. The waters of the HSTT Study Area include some of the most biologically significant and productive marine areas in the world.
 They are home to at least forty-three (43) species of marine mammals, including five endangered whale species (blue, fin, humpback, sei and sperm), endangered Hawai'i insular false killer whales, endangered Hawaiian monk seals, and threatened Guadalupe fur seals. - 4.
-The HSTT Study Area is also home to five species of sea turtles protected under the ESA: leatherback, loggerhead, hawksbill, olive ridley and green turtles.
-All leatherbacks, loggerheads and hawksbills found in the HSTT Study Area are listed as endangered.
-The olive ridleys in the Study Area likely belong to the endangered Mexican Pacific Ocean population; all other olive ridley populations are threatened.
-Green sea turtles from both endangered and threatened populations are found in the Study Area.
+While the Navy has conducted training and testing in the biologically rich HSTT Study Area for decades, it recently announced plans to increase the intensity and scope of its activities.
+Because of the inherent threat of harm to marine mammals associated with Navy training and testing activities, the Navy sought authorization for its proposed course of action from NMFS, the federal agency responsible under the MMPA for protecting marine mammals.